Washington Football Team Logo PNG

 Meaning and History

 The team’s old nickname has always been a cause for controversy and protests over the interpretation of the word.
-It was originally called the Boston Braves, but Marshall did not want to be confused with the same name from Major League Baseball franchise.
+It was originally called the Boston Braves, but Marshall did not want to be confused with the same name from the Major League Baseball franchise.
 The owner thought the Redskins were a great alternative.
 He played with this title in every possible way, forcing the players to wear feathers and other attributes of the American Indians.
 And sometimes, the players came to the stadium smeared in the dark paint.

 In 1967, the nickname became the official trademark.
 By that time, the football club had many logos associated with it.
 In 1971, critics publicly spoke out for the first time about the offensive meaning of the word Redskins and demanded to stop using it.
 Perhaps there was some truth in this because George Preston Marshall became famous as a racist during his lifetime.
-The team responded to all claims by changing the emblem, choosing a detailed image of the head of an Indian.
+The team responded to all claims by changing the emblem and choosing a detailed image of the head of an Indian.
 Walter Wetzel created this symbol.

 Subsequently, the football franchise several times fell into similar scandals.
 Native Americans protested, signed petitions, and sued the Washington Redskins to get it renamed.
 The new owner of the club, Daniel Snyder, vowed that he would never allow this, although even President Barack Obama advised him to listen to the activists.